-The BA degree lays the prerequisite foundations for studying a programme in Ancient Near Eastern studies at MA level as the second step towards a scholarly career.
+The BA programme in Ancient Near Eastern Studies is the first step towards an academic career in Ancient Near Eastern studies at a university or at other research institutions.
+The BA degree lays the prerequisite foundations for a MA degree as the next step towards a scholarly career.
 Graduates of this programme also acquire skills for a professional career outside academia or for further training in other fields: e.g., publishing; library services; culture management; media; museums; other professions requiring general skills provided for in this programme of study.